evasquare/high-five-every-follower/README.md

 # High Five Every Follower

 > Do you like high fives?
+Try following me!

 "High Five Every Follower" is a simple [AT Proto](https://atproto.com) bot that high-fives every single new follower.

-The bot is available on [BlueSky Social (bsky.social)](https://bsky.app/profile/highfive-followers.bsky.social) platform.